Lawrence Mooney: Stage

 Mooney is best known for his stand-up comedy career in such shows as Lawrence of Suburbia at the 2012 Melbourne International Comedy Festival.
 He was the winner of the Melbourne Fringe Best Comedy Award in 2011 and also made it to the semi-final in America on NBC’s Last Comic Standing in 2007.

 Television

 Mooney featured regularly on such television series as Spicks and Specks, Can of Worms, The Einstein Factor, Denise, The Celebrity Chase, Studio 10, The Project, Have You Been Paying Attention? and Hughesy, We Have a Problem.
 He has also had acting roles in The Cup, Winners and Losers and Conspiracy 365.

 In 2012, he appeared in the sketch comedy series Problems and conversational series The Agony of Life.
 In 2013, Mooney became the presenter of Dirty Laundry Live, a comedy panel game show on the ABC.

 In September 2016, Mooney co-hosted In Rio Today, part of the Seven Network's coverage of the 2016 Summer Paralympics, with Mel McLaughlin and Annabelle Williams.
+In 2025 he appeared as a contestant on Claire Hooper's House Of Games.